pierrelegall/sheld/README.md

 ⚠ **Alpha software**: Shwrap is an alpha software, so breaking changes will happen.

-Contributions are welcome!
-Please feel free to submit issues or pull requests.

 ## Features

 - 📁 **Hierarchical configuration**: Local `.shwrap.yaml` files override user config at `~/.config/shwrap/default.yaml`